spotify/apollo/apollo-extra/README.md

 ## com.spotify.apollo.logging

+NOTE: these utilities are deprecated, since they utilise request processing decorators, and these decorators may modify the request or response, leading to disagreement between the actual response and what is logged.
+See the [HttpService README](../apollo-http-service/README.md) for a description of the preferred way to set up logging.

 Contains logging utilities, or more generally, a solution that allows subscribing for notifications of request outcomes, with a default implementation that logs using the Apache HTTPD 'combined' format.